 The objective of this programme is to prepare Indonesian communities to cope with the effect of climate change as well as reduce the causes of the current environmental crisis.
-This is achieved through the development of a new typology of public space and its implementation to establish an integrated network of public spaces within a pilot city, Samarinda city, and with the objective to address in a hierarchical way different challenges, prioritising flood adaptation and preparedness.
+This is achieved through the development of a new typology of public space and its implementation to establish an integrated network of public spaces within a pilot city, Samarinda city.
 The programme is based on an action research participatory methodology.
 The theoretical framework adopted is the Positive Development paradigm, which promotes building solutions and techniques that improve environment, harvest resources and contribute in a positive fashion to the overall ecology of an area.
 Positive development advocates interventions on the triple bottom line of economy, environment, and society, to improve the overall net performance of systems in different fields.
 Going beyond sustainable development, positive development advocates interventions that contribute a positive gain to system and that instead of depleting resources, generate improvements on ecosystems, communities, and economic systems.
 In this paradigm, interventions instead of requesting continuous inputs to function, would produce outputs to support communities and better the overall environment.
-The Positive Development paradigm is implemented in this project through a systemic approach, aimed to create a resilient ecosystem within the city of Samarinda.
+The Positive Development paradigm is implemented in this project through a systemic approach , aimed to create a resilient ecosystem within the city of Samarinda.
 The systemic approach aims to establish a network of infrastructures that respond in a coordinated way to different challenges connected to climate change.
-The systemic approach aim to address in first instance the main challenge of flood adaptation; the proposed public spaces will then address also other climate related challenges through the detailed design of the new infrastructures.
 The systemic approach allows to maximise the resources and possibility of an ecosystem, spreading the load of current challenges, maximising the gains of the interventions, outreaching different communities within the selected pilot city.
 The creation of public spaces based on the new proposed typology, will also foster dynamics aimed to connect, enhance, and integrate existing public spaces.
 The vision is to create a network of public spaces that will support a new ecosystem that will provide benefits to the entire city.
-Although the interventions will be spatially limited to two specific communities, the creation of a network, including existing and proposed public spaces, green areas, water bodies, community and social infrastructure, will maximise the environmental and social benefits of the programme.
-The network will be established through low-cost high-impact design solutions to be progressively implemented in the urban tissue.
+Although the interventions will be spatially limited to specific communities, the creation of a network, including existing and proposed public spaces, green areas, water bodies, community and social infrastructure, will maximise the environmental and social benefits of the programme.
 To provide an idea of the overall approach to the creation of this new typology, some relevant case studies are summaries in table 6.